bajzc/bajzc.github.io/posts/vlc-how-to-generate-m3u-playlists/index.rst

         ├── The_Fat_Rat
         └── The_Music_of_Grand_Theft_Auto_V

-And all those files are published on the Internet, so they can be accessed by **http://ipv4.bajzc.com:81/Music/...** (use port 81 as the network operators blocked the default port: 80)
+And all those files are published on the Internet, so they can be accessed by **http://ipv4.bajzc.com:81/Music/...** (use port 81 as the NSP blocked the default port: 80)

 3 Script
 ========